 A safe camp is a happy camp!
-With caring and competent camp staff, your child is sure to be well cared for.
+With caring and competent camp staff, your camper is sure to be well cared for.

 Camp takes place outdoors, in all weather, over uneven ground, and inside and outside of buildings and units.
 In every case, we want campers to be safe and meaningfully participate in all aspects of camp activities.
 Please contact us if your camper has any physical, emotional, dietary, or medical needs that might make meaningful participation a challenge.